DanielOaks/tinyapps/README.rst

 ##########
 TinyApps also supports running under PyPy (Python3).
 I'm aiming to keep this the same in the future, since PyPy can introduce very useful performance upgrades.

+**Note:** PyPy support is currently also broken!
+This is because it doesn't have the ``datetime.datetime.timestamp()`` function that's introduced in Python3.3, so hopefully that'll get fixed soon.
+That said, I find it decently speedy right now anyway.

 CSS Styling
 -----------
 We use `Compass <http://compass-style.org/>`_ and SASS to make our CSS handling a whole lot easier.